Bottom Bracket Tapping, Threading, Chasing, and Facing

 Most bottom bracket shells have an internal thread to accept bottom bracket bearing units from numerous manufacturers.
 If these threads are not in acceptable condition, they may need preparation.
 Threads may need realignment, or may have weld splatter from manufacturing that prevents the threading of the bearings.
 Shells may be out of round due to welding during manufacturing.
 Additionally, some bearing system benefit from having the faces of the shell square to improve bearing adjustment and bearing longevity.
 If the shell faces are deformed, and are not parallel to one another, the left and right bearing may not be concentric to one another.
 Machining the shell face improves concentricity.

 The common thread norm for the bottom bracket-bearing unit is 1.37″ x 24 TPI.
-In some countries outside the USA, this is referred to as 35mm x 24 TPI.
-This is because the number 1.37″ has little meaning, and the term 35mm is common terminology.
+In some countries outside the USA, this is referred to as M35 x 24 TPI.
+This is because the number 1.37″ has little meaning, and the term 35 mm is common terminology.
 It has been the habit to name the thread standard by the country of origin, even if the thread is no longer used there.
-France for example now uses the ISO 1.37″ x 24 TPI, but the 35mm x 1mm is called “French” threading.
+French manufacturers, for example, now use the ISO standard, but the M35 x 1.0 is called “French” threading.
 The following is a table of threading used in bicycle bottom brackets:

 tap part number